- How to Write a French Resume (With Template)

 The French grading system uses a 20-point grading scale with 20 being the highest.
 Here’s a rough guide to help you make sense of your GPA to write as you would in the French system :

-If you received any honorable mentions, be sure to include these as well:
+If you received Latin honors, include these distinctions as well:

-- Highest honors (summa cum laude) – Mention très honorable
+- Summa cum laude — Mention très honorable

-If you’re unsure of where you fall, you can apply online for an “attestation de comparabilité” to help employers and academic institutions understand the French equivalent of your studies.
+If you’re unsure of your level, you can apply online for an “attestation de comparabilité” to help employers and academic institutions understand the French equivalent of your studies.

 6. Add your skills (‘compétences‘)